xzhao31/project/learner's-guide.md

 |x_coord|the x-coordinate of the node's location.
 It can be in any units that you prefer|
 |y_coord|the y-coordinate of the node's location.
 It can be in any units that you prefer|

-In the food bank example, we have 6 nodes, each being a different food bank. ...
+In the food bank example, we have 6 nodes, each being a different food bank. %insert description here

 ### File: road_link.csv
 This file contains data about the roads--or links--connecting the nodes.
 This file has 7 standard columns.
 Their names and functions are described below.